computorg/computorg.github.io/_pages/submit.md

 ## Submit your work

-Once your are happy with your notebook AND the continuous integration (Github action or Gitlab CI) is successful, you must submit your PDF with [OpenReview, our platform for peer-reviewing](https://openreview.net/group?id=Computo).
+Once your are happy with your notebook AND the continuous integration (Github action or Gitlab CI) is successful, you must submit your PDF and the url of your git repository via [OpenReview, our platform for peer-reviewing](https://openreview.net/group?id=Computo).

 ## Reviewing and publication